riglr/riglr/riglr-solana-tools/README.md

 ## Error Handling

-All tools use structured error handling with retry classification:
+All tools use structured error handling with retry classification and preserve the original error context for downcasting:

+### Basic Error Handling

 ```rust
 use riglr_core::{ToolError, provider::ApplicationContext};